 The Law of Coffee.
 When you sit down to enjoy a cup of hot coffee, your boss will come along and ask you to do something that will last until your coffee is cold.

 Coffee Day versus National Coffee Day versus International Coffee Day

-Prior to 2015, countries celebrated Coffee Day, or National Day on widely varying dates.
-The U.S for example, celebrated National Coffee Day on September 29, while Brazil held their National Coffee Day on May 24.
-The creation of International Coffee Day, replaces the myriad of "coffee" days, People and countries around the world can now celebrate together, and savor this great drink on the same day.
+Before 2015, countries celebrated Coffee Day or National Coffee Day on widely varying dates.
+The U.S for example, celebrated National Coffee Day on September 29, while Brazil held its National Coffee Day on May 24.
+The creation of International Coffee Day replaces the myriad of “coffee” days, People and countries around the world can now celebrate together and savor this great drink on the same day.
 There are now 77 countries around the world celebrating International Coffee Day on October 1.

 Coffee Day Origin

-The roots of Coffee Day varies by country.
+The roots of Coffee Day vary by country.
 National Coffee Day was first mentioned in the U.S. in 2009, announcing the New Orleans Coffee Festival.
 Japan held a Coffee Day event in 1983.
-Even China, tea lovers that they are, have a Coffee Day celebration that began in 1997.
+Even China, tea lovers that they are, has a Coffee Day celebration that began in 1997.